Adrian-Samuel/-Lightspeed-Retail--Ajax_Templates/README.md

-# -Lightspeed-Retail--Ajax_Templates
+# Lightspeed Retail Ajax_Templates

-Code samples on how to write the JS code for Retail Templates
+Code samples on how to write the Javascript code for Retail Sales Templates